Beginner’s guide to Red Dots

 I’m going to go broad and big picture with this one.
 Let’s talk about how “the whole red dot thing works” and not “what is the science behind the lenses and mirrors that comprise a red dot sight” sound fair?
 Awesome.

 Red dot sights are made by a huge host of companies and the list is growing every day as the technology becomes more and more commonplace.
 You’ll often hear red dots mistakenly called “RMRs”.
 This is like people calling all internet searches “googling” or all carbine rifles “ar-15”.
-The Trijicon (company name) RMR (model name) was an early leader and remains one to this day in the space of red dot sights and became almost interchangeable with the term “red-dot” for a while.
+The Trijicon (company name) RMR (model name) was an early leader and remains one to this day in the space of slide (pistol) mounted red dot sights and became almost interchangeable with the term “red-dot” for a while.
 Since there are so many companies making such a wide variety of red dots, it’s important to nip this nagging error in the bud early.

 Here’s a list of some of the big name companies making red-dots.
 This list is not exhaustive: